tedneward/ProfBlog/content/patterns/index.md

 ## [Concurrency patterns](concurrent/)
 Patterns which describe how to execute operations in parallel and safeguard them from the various dangers that arise from doing so.

+## [Pattern compositions(compositional/)]
+I believe that some patterns are, in fact, combinations/compositions of other patterns, and so I want to take a stab at capturing and analyzing them.
+(I think a number of Fowler's PEAA and the POSA books are made up of some other patterns, arranged in a particular way but interesting and useful nonetheless.)

 ## Additional pattern language(s)
 I've run across a few that I haven't yet been able to categorize in the above, and I don't want to lose track of them.